Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 • AI and GenAI (40%)

-The real critical point emerges in knowledge management: more than 76% of companies still do not have a structured internal Academy or a formalized model for skills transfer.
+The real critical issue lies in knowledge management: over 76% of companies still do not have a structured internal academy or a formalized model for skills transfer.

-This gap represents a significant competitive risk in a context where know-how retention and speed of upskilling are differentiating factors for business competitiveness.
+This gap represents a significant competitive risk in a context where the retention of know-how and the speed of upskilling are key differentiators for business competitiveness.

-An industrial Italy strong, but not yet fully ready for the future
+A strong industrial Italy, but not yet fully ready for the future

-The Benchmarking Study 2025 outlines a clear scenario: Italian industry can count on a strong operating culture and a concrete commitment to sustainability.
-However, this asset is in danger of not being enough.
-To maintain competitiveness, strategic integration between Operations, Digital Transformation and People Development must be accelerated.
+The 2025 Benchmarking Study outlines a clear scenario: Italian industry can rely on a solid operational culture and a concrete commitment to sustainability.
+However, this foundation may not be enough.
+To maintain competitiveness, it is necessary to accelerate the strategic integration of Operations, Digital Transformation, and People Development.

-The future of manufacturing rests on an essential strategic balance:
+The future of manufacturing is based on an essential strategic balance:

 Stable Processes + Smart Technologies + Widespread Skills.

-Only companies capable of simultaneously investing in operational excellence, digital intelligence and skills development will be able to successfully lead the evolution of industrial Made in Italy.
+Only companies capable of simultaneously investing in operational excellence, digital intelligence, and skills development will be able to successfully lead the evolution of Italian industrial manufacturing.